 Public Works FAQs

-Click on the question below to be taken directly to the answer for that question.
+Click on the question to be taken directly to the corresponding answer.

 If a parkway tree requires removal, the City will remove the tree, grind the stump, back-fill with black dirt, lay seed and apply the first watering for the seed they lay.
 The City will not replace or lay seed/dirt over landscaping or "hardscaping" (bricks, stones, retaining walls, etc.) around the tree.